 At the next step, I focused on the zoom features.
 I compared the Nikkor 18-105 mm with Nikkor 55-300 mm.
 In this case, I think, that Nikkor 18-105 mm features slightly better quality than the other one.
 It can be seen in the photo quality, that has been attached below (Pic.
 19-22).

 There is an example photo, that led me to compare two Nikkor lenses.
-The parametres are approximate because photos has been taken on Landscape mode.
+The parametres are approximate because photos have been taken on Landscape mode.

 In my last step, I will show you how the Nikkor 18-105 mm f3.5-5.6 VR works in the night conditions.
 I compared it with Nikkor 55-300 mm f4.5-5.6 mentioned above.
 It’s a clue, that Nikkor 18-105 mm should work better because of the aperture.
 See it in the photos listed below (Pic.
 23-25):